willstepp/writings/hunger/hunger-01.md

 When I was a child this is what the old men told me they had heard when they were children

-  Mika followed the caregiver down a path lit by torches.
+  Mika followed the elderly caregiver down a path lit by torches.
 The boy had yet to shake off his dreams and, yawning wide, he tucked both hands under his armpits for warmth.
 Fog rolled in from the surrouding hills and obscured the houses on both sides of the pathway.
-Ahead he saw a gray void and the faint silhouette of his guide.
-His eyes were drawn to the back of her graying head of hair, where double-braided ends twisted up like two snakes entwined.
+Ahead of him was a gray void and the faint silhouette of his guide.
+His eyes were drawn to the back of her head, where double-braided ends twisted up like two snakes entwined.
 Over her shoulders she wore a heavy, bearskin shawl.
 They came to a small house at the end of a hamlet of buildings that made up the healing area of the village.
 The house on the end was where they took those with fatal hunting injuries or for sicknesses that had no cure.
-She parted the drape over the low, narrow doorway and then stood aside in silence, her head bowed.
-The boy entered alone.
+She parted the deerskin covering the narrow doorway and then stood aside, her head bowed.
+He entered alone.
   Yaholo, an apprentice of the medicine man, stood over a firepit in the center of the house.
 Smoke from the fire curled up through a hole in the roof and its flames flickered shadows across the clay-hardened ceiling and walls.
 In one hand the apprentice carried an eagle claw wrapped around a buckskin pouch of herbs.
 He shook the herbs into the fire, which sparked and hissed, as he chanted the words of the death ritual.
   His mother, a woman named Ama, stood in the corner furthest from the ceremony with both hands clasped against her chest, her eyes fearful and red with tears.
 When she saw her son her frown turned into a compassionate smile and her eyes went to the bed at the other end of the room.
 There his father lay.
   The revered medicine man of their village lay upon a meager bed, wrapped in skins.
 His eyes were fixed on a faraway place that no one else could see.
 He lay utterly still except for the gasps for air that came after long and irregular intervals.
 At times his eyes rolled back in his head.
 His name was Sakima.
   No one had instructed the boy what to do or how he should act in this moment.
 He glanced at his mother for guidance but her eyes were fixed on him who he had been brought to see.
 He went to the bed and took his hand into his own.
   “Father,” the boy said, kneeling beside him.
-Tears welled in his eyes but he held them back, so to appear strong.
+Tears welled in his eyes, but he held them back to appear strong.
   The boy said nothing else, holding his hand, inwardly recoiling at the unnatural coldness of his touch.
 Such coldness in a room with embers burning hot.
 Feeling helpless, the boy went to a table near the wall and poured a cup of water from a jar.
 He brought the cup to his mouth and gently fed it to him, and when the first drops wet his lips he came around again.
 Sakima’s eyes opened.
 And then he recognized his son standing there.
 A tear rolled down the side of his cheek and he took the smaller hand of his son into his own, and squeezed weakly.
   “Beautiful boy,” the old man said, “come and see.”
   The boy placed his head against his father’s chest and smelled a bitter salve.
 He felt the heartbeat within, rapid and then slow, strong and then weak.
 The boy stayed that way for a long time.
 They did not speak.
 He knew his father only wanted to be close to him for a little while.